knud/HackEDbeta2019Workshop/README.md

 ## Install TensorFlow Lite 2.0.0

+This is taken from the Usage, Python3.7 - Buster section of the README at [PINTO0309 TensorflowLite-bin](https://github.com/PINTO0309/TensorflowLite-bin)

 ```
 $ sudo apt install swig libjpeg-dev zlib1g-dev python3-dev python3-numpy unzip
 $ # Wheel file is from PINTO0309 via